GrepoDataTools/grepodata-websocket/README.md

 - Apply updates to conf: `sudo supervisorctl update`
 - Check program status: `sudo supervisorctl status`
 - Restart the websocket server: `sudo supervisorctl restart ratchet:Ratchet`

+### Scheduled Restart
+The ReactPHP server is a bit unstable.
+A small amount of connections is never properly closed, leading to an accumulation of ghost connections.
+For this reason, we restart the server every other night using the following crontab: `11 02 */2 * * /usr/bin/supervisorctl restart ratchet:Ratchet`